-There are a number of “requirements” by which animals should be managed so that the best performance is achieved in a way acceptable to those responsible for the care of the animals and to the community generally.
+There are a number of requirements by which animals should be managed so that the best performance is achieved in a way acceptable to those responsible for the care of the animals and to the community generally.
 These requirements are the keys to good management and may be used to test the management of a poultry enterprise in relation to the standard of its management.
-These requirements may be called principles.
+These requirements are also called Principles.

 The importance of each Principle changes with the situation and thus the emphasis placed on each may alter from place to place and from time to time.
 This means that, while the Principles do not change, the degree of emphasis and method of application may change.
 Every facet of the poultry operation should be tested against the relevant principle(s).
 The Principles of Poultry Husbandry are:

-Confining the birds will provide a number of advantages:
+Confining the birds provides a number of advantages:

 Importantly, the confinement of the birds at higher stocking densities has a number of disadvantages also including:

 A harsh environment is defined as the one that is outside of the comfort range of the birds.
 In this context high and low temperature, high humidity in some circumstances, excessively strong wind, inadequate ventilation and/or air movement and high levels of harmful air pollutants such as ammonia are examples of a harsh environment.
 Much effort is made in designing and building poultry houses that will permit the regulation of the environment to a significant degree.

-It is the responsibility of management responsible for the day-to-day management of the birds, to ensure that the environment control systems are operated as efficiently as possible.
-This will require a good knowledge of the different factors that constitute the environment and how they interact with each other to produce the actual conditions in the house and, more importantly, what can be done to improve the house environment.
+It is the responsibility of those in charge, and responsible for, the day-to-day management of the birds that the environment control systems are operated as efficiently as possible.
+To this end, those responsible require a good knowledge of the different factors that constitute the environment and how they interact with each other to produce the actual conditions in the house and, more importantly, what can be done to improve the house environment.

-A good poultry house has to satisfy the welfare needs of the birds.
-These needs vary with the class, age and housing system.
+A successful poultry house has to satisfy the welfare needs of the birds which vary with the class, age and housing system.
 Failure to satisfy these needs will, in many cases, result in lower performance from the birds.
 These needs include:

-The presence of disease in the poultry flock is reflected in inferior performance and it is a must that the flock is in good health if their performance is to approach their potential.
+The presence of disease in the poultry flock is reflected by inferior performance.
+It is essential that the flock is in good health to achieve their performance potential.
 There are three elements of good health management of a poultry flock.
 These are:

-Early recognition of disease is one of the first skills that should be learned by the poultry flock manager is to be able to tell when all is not well with the stock.
-Frequent inspections looking for signs of sickness are required.
-It is accepted that all birds should be inspected every day as a first task on the farm for signs of ill health, injury and harassment.
+Early recognition of disease is one of the first skills that should be learned by the poultry flock manager.
+Frequent inspection of the flock to monitor for signs of sickness are required.
+It is expected that inspection of all the birds is the first task performed each day, to monitor for signs of ill health, injury and harassment.
 At the same time feeders, drinkers and other equipment can be checked for serviceability.
 If a problem has developed since the last inspection, appropriate action can be taken in a timely manner.

 If a disease should infect a flock, early treatment may mean the difference between a mild outbreak and a more serious one.
 It is important that the correct treatment be used as soon as possible.
 This can only be achieved when the correct diagnosis has been made at an early stage.
-While there are times when appropriate treatment can be recommended as a result of a field diagnosis i.e. a farm autopsy, it is best if all such diagnoses be supported by a laboratory examination to confirm the field diagnosis and to ensure that other conditions are not being masked by that originally diagnosed.
-When treating stock it is important that the treatment be administered correctly and at the recommended concentration or dose rate.
+While there are times when appropriate treatment can be recommended as a result of a field diagnosis i.e. a farm autopsy, it is best if all such diagnoses be supported by a laboratory examination to confirm the field diagnosis as well as to ensure that other conditions are not also involved.
+When treating stock, it is important that the treatment be administered correctly and at the recommended concentration or dose rate.
 Always read the instructions carefully and follow them.
 Most treatments should be administered under the guidance of the regular flock veterinarian.

-Maximising production is not necessarily the most profitable strategy to use because the additional cost required providing the diet that will give maximum production might be greater than the value of the increase in production gained.
-A lower quality diet, while resulting in lower production may bring in greatest profit because of the significantly lower feed costs.
-Also the food given to a flock must be appropriate for that class of stock – good quality food for one class of bird will quite likely be unsuitable for another.
+Maximising production is not necessarily the most profitable strategy to use as the additional cost required to provide the diet that will give maximum production may be greater than the value of the increase in production gained.
+A lower quality diet, while resulting in lower production may bring in greatest profit in the long term because of the significantly lower feed costs.
+Also the food given to a flock must be appropriate for that class of stock – good quality feed for one class of bird will quite likely be unsuitable for another.

 The following are key aspects in relation to the provision of a quality diet:

 The term “stockpersonship” is difficult to define because it often means different things to different people.
-However, “stockpersonship” may be defined as: the harmonious interaction between the stock and the person responsible for their daily care.
-There is no doubt that some stock people can, under identical conditions, obtain much better performance than can others.
+However, “stockpersonship” may be defined as ‘the harmonious interaction between the stock and the person responsible for their daily care’.
+There is no doubt that some stock people are able to obtain much better performance than others, under identical conditions.
 The basis of good stockpersonship is having a positive attitude and knowledge of the needs and behaviour of the stock under different circumstances, of management techniques and a willingness to spend time with the stock to be able to react to any adverse situations as they develop to keep stress to a minimum.
 Having the right attitude is also a very important element.
-The stockperson who spends as much time as possible with the stock from day old onwards – moving among them, handling them and talking to them will grow a much quieter bird that reacts less to harassment, is more resistant to disease and performs better.
+The stockperson who spends as much time as possible with the stock from day old onward by moving among them, handling them and talking to them, will grow a much quieter bird that reacts less to harassment, is more resistant to disease and performs better.

-There are available for use by stockpersons a number of different management techniques that, while not essential for the welfare of the stock, do result in better performance.
+There are a number of different management techniques available for use by stockpersons that, while not essential for the welfare of the stock, do result in better performance.
 Examples of these are the regulation of day length, the management of live weight for age and of flock uniformity.
-The good manager will utilise these techniques when ever possible to maximise production efficiency and hence profitability.
+The good manager will utilise these techniques whenever possible to maximise production efficiency and hence profitability of the flock.